fatmaeysantekaslan/TOTEM-Open-Data-Reanalysis/README.md

-to access the data file: 10.7483/OPENDATA.TOTEM.DZ6R.41RB
+The dataset can be obtained from the Cern Open Data Portal itself: 10.7483/OPENDATA.TOTEM.DZ6R.41RB